bowman2001/perplexdoc/content/doc/page/standfirst/index.md

 tags: [paragraph]
 ---

-When the first paragraph contains a short introduction or summary of the page, the theme can style it notably.
-With the more-tag we can mark it as the summary of the page.
+When the first paragraph contains a short introduction or summary of the page, the theme can apply a notably different style.
+And with the {$more} tag, we can mark it as the summary of the page.
 {.p-first #first} <!--more-->

 A lead paragraph is optional but strongly recommended.
 To encourage its use, every regular page file generated with `hugo new` contains a placeholder.